 In the mid-1960s, physicians designed an accelerated medical school-like program that trained individuals to examine, diagnose, treat, and care for patients without requiring the robust, in-depth education of a medical degree.
 Thus, the PA profession was born with the NP role being established soon after.
 Both PAs and NPs perform some of the same day-to-day duties as physicians, and both typically work with a collaborating physician.

 NPs and PAs must earn a master's degree in their respective discipline.
-Both programs feature similar curriculum requirements and focus on topics like pharmacology, pathophysiology, and advanced health assessment.
+Both nurse practitioner programs and physician assistant programs feature similar curriculum requirements and focus on topics like pharmacology, pathophysiology, and advanced health assessment.

 NPs and PAs can pursue specialties.
 PAs, however, receive a general education that allows them to work in any area of medicine right after graduation.
 Specific residencies are available for PAs seeking additional postgraduate training.